RoboJackets/robocup-software/docs/source/tutorial.rst

 Let's take a look at a real example in our codebase to make this more understandable.
 Find the radio.cpp and radio.hpp files in our codebase.
-In the last section, you used ``rqt`` to launch the Node Graph.
+In the last section, you used :sh:`rqt` to launch the Node Graph.
 One of the nodes that subscribe and publish to various topics is ``/radio``, and these files are the source of that node.